-Helen G is a Land Agent for the Forestry Commission.
-"I look after the land, leasing of the land to third parties, access rights, boundary disputes, title queries, and sort of commercial leases as well, and sort of have mineral leases.
-We just leave the trees up to the foresters" She says for the future "I've got a professional qualification... that I can take anywhere in the world".
+00:00:03 I’m Helen G. I’m a Land Agent for the Forestry Commission, which means that I manage – I manage everything apart from the trees, basically, is the easiest way to describe it.
+So I look after the land, leasing of the land to third parties, access rights, boundary disputes, title queries, and sort of commercial leases as well, and sort of have mineral leases.
+And that’s sort of – we just leave the trees up to the foresters, but we cover everything else.

 00:00:40 I think when I was younger I went through being – wanting to be a vet, and sort of wanting to work with animals, as I think a lot of kids do.
 And then when I was at school I went through successively wanting to be a Barrister, and a sort of lawyer, and a physiotherapist, which lasted for a while.
 And also sort of wanting to go to Drama College as well.
 I mean I had a weird mish mash of A levels, simply because I did what I enjoyed and wanted to do.
 So I did English Literature, and Biology and Physics and Economics, so it was all sort of slightly bizarre, but I was always sort of interested in the kind of – the more sort of – sort of nature side, the sort of Biology and Geography and that sort of side of things, as well as the English and Drama.